diogoaurelio/schedoscopeWiki/File-System-Transformations.md

 # Change detection

 Schedoscope does not keep track of files copied or moved by file system transformations.
-Hence, a view based on filesystem transformation executes file system transformations executes file system transformations again and again upon restart of the scheduler.
-It is therefore highly recommended to utilize `IfNotExists`.
+A view based on filesystem transformation is executed once upon materialization, even if a reexecution would copy or moved additional files.